Assisted Living Facility north of Chicago

-Our on-site assisted living facility near Chicago offers five personalized levels of care and 24-hour assistance with activities of daily living.
+Our on-site Assisted Living community in Arlington Heights, north of Chicago, offers five personalized levels of care and 24-hour assistance with activities of daily living.
 And that support makes it possible to experience all The Moorings has to offer.

 “My mission in life is not merely to survive, but to thrive; and to do so with some passion, some compassion, some humor, and some style.”

 - A calendar full of programs centered around dimensions of wellness.
 Movie marathons, wine and cheese socials, fitness classes, outings, educational classes, devotions, Bible studies and worship services — these are just a few of the choices available for creating a life you’ll love.

 - A multidisciplinary team approach for comprehensive, truly personalized care.

 - Priority access to a complete continuum of high-quality on-site health care, if it’s ever needed.

 - Ability to move in directly from home, hospital, or rehab without an upfront entrance fee.

 Services and amenities include: